- Apply Now

 Forging a path to success requires planning.
 Use the resources below to elevate your professional success as you pursue your scholarship.

-CSU Writes supports graduate student writers through writing groups, workshops, drop-in writing sessions, intensive writing retreats, and consultations each semester.
+CSU Writes supports graduate student and postdoc writers through writing groups, workshops, drop-in writing sessions, intensive writing retreats, and consultations each semester.

 Research shows that academic writers who develop a regular writing practice and who have a writing group to help them meet their writing goals produce up to ten times the pages of those writers who binge to meet deadlines or who “wait for inspiration.”
 Increased writing productivity correlates with healthy writing habits, which can speed your time-to-degree and can keep the writing process from feeling isolating or troublesome.
 Helping you write more productively, comfortably, and confidently is what CSU Writes is about.